 As of February 2020, multiple former patients have come forward claiming that Robert E. Anderson sexually abused them, with most alleged instances of abuse happening between 1970 and 1990.
 For over 50 years, the University of Michigan entrusted Anderson with medical care for UM college athletes, as well as other students at the UM Student Health Service center.

-According to reports, the University of Michigan was first alerted to the alleged abuse in July 2018, when UM alumnus Roger Stone sent an essay to school officials that detailed his account of sexual assault.
-Now retired and living in Palm Springs, Roger Stone claimed that in June 1971, Anderson grabbed Stone’s hand during a medical exam and forced him to touch his genitals.
+According to reports, the University of Michigan was first alerted to the alleged abuse in July 2018, when UM alumnus Robert Stone sent an essay to school officials that detailed his account of sexual assault.
+Now retired and living in Palm Springs, Robert Stone claimed that in June 1971, Anderson grabbed Stone’s hand during a medical exam and forced him to touch his genitals.
 After reading Stone’s essay, UM officials claim that they promptly opened an investigation.

 So far, multiple alleged victims have told UM officials that Robert Anderson harmed them in the following ways: